bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 9. Listen to the overlapping sections again.
 If all went well, you should now have a perfectly blended transition between the two tracks.
 10. Combine the tracks by selecting all (`Select menu -> All` or `Ctrl+A`) then going to `Tracks menu -> Mix` then `Mix and Render`.
 11. Done.
 You could now proceed with other [Audio Editing](/mapping/basic-audio#editing-with-audacity) or finish with [Exporting](/mapping/basic-audio#exporting).
+# Variable BPM
+If the song you’re trying to map has a tempo that doesn’t line up with a fixed BPM (as in, even with BPM values with decimals), such as (older) acoustic pop, rock and metal songs, they were most likely not recorded to a metronome and will thus not easily sync up with a fixed BPM in Audacity or the map editor.
+No matter what the solution is it always involves brute forcing it by manually adjusting the BPM (tempo track) to fit the song, which takes a lot of time and patience.

+There are several methods to go about handling variable BPM:
+* Manually time the BPM changes in MedicoreMapper.
+[Video tutorial by BennyDaBeast here](https://www.youtube.com/watch?v=6AwR4SeaiHU).
+* Use a DAW software and find all the tempo changes using a tempo track editor.
+Use Jumps instead of Ramps as that’s how MediocreMapper changes tempo.
+When you’ve found all the tempo changes input those into MediocreMapper.
+(Remember, DAW softwares usually display measures and beats, but MediocreMapper only displays beats.)
+* Use a DAW software and time warp the sound into a fixed BPM.
+This, however, could introduce artifacts or warp the sound and could be more easily noticeable by listeners/players.